 Affordable Dental Implants Are Just A Visit Away!

 July 24, 2013

 In contemporary society, it might be shocking to know that "69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay."
 By the time most adults reach their seventies, 26% have few if any of their original teeth left.

 With so many people losing teeth and with our current dip in the economy, many people cannot afford the cost of implants and so go either without their teeth or with the less favorable option of bridges or dentures.
 Yet dental implants are the most desirable of all teeth-replacement options: they look natural, last virtually forever, do not cause pain, discomfort and bad breath and are permanent.
 Unlike dentures and bridges, implants do not sit on top of the gums or adhere to adjacent teeth.
-Instead, your dental implant experts, Dr. Travis Coulter and Dr. Elizabeth Coulter, places them inside the jawbone, making them a natural, long-term replacement for teeth.
+Instead, your dental implant experts, Dr. Travis Coulter and our team, places them inside the jawbone, making them a natural, long-term replacement for teeth.